An Alternative Trajectory for Generative AI: Energy efficiency and economic sustainability

 \subsection{Domain-specific superintelligence: A sustainable path forward}

-Energy constraints, economic pressure, and diminishing returns from monolithic scaling together point toward the alternative proposed in Section~\ref{sec:intro}: DSS.
+Energy constraints, economic pressure, and diminishing returns from monolithic scaling together point toward our alternative trajectory: DSS.
 Rather than pursuing AGI through ever-larger monolithic models, DSS replaces general-purpose giants with a coordinated ecosystem of specialized, efficient models---a \textit{Society of Mind} where domain experts collaborate.
-Under this framing, intelligence is not defined by parameter count, but by task-relevant performance per unit of energy.
+Thus, intelligence is not defined by parameter count but by task-relevant performance per unit of energy.

-\paragraph{The DSS architecture.} DSS relies on SLMs trained to reach expert-level depth in narrow domains (e.g., organic chemistry, contract law, avionics diagnostics) rather than broad, shallow recall: \begin{itemize} \item \textbf{Data efficiency}: Instead of scraping the entire Internet, DSS models are trained on high-quality, curated datasets (textbooks, proprietary corporate data, scientific papers).
+\paragraph{The DSS architecture} DSS relies on SLMs trained to reach expert-level depth in narrow domains (e.g., organic chemistry, avionics diagnostics) rather than broad, shallow recall: \begin{itemize} \item \textbf{Data efficiency}: Instead of scraping the entire Internet, DSS models are trained on high-quality, curated datasets (textbooks, proprietary corporate data, scientific papers).
 This ``high-signal'' training enables models with 7B-14B parameters to outperform LLMs in their specific niche domain. \item \textbf{Neurosymbolic scaling}: DSS uses abstractions like KGs to ground reasoning (see Section~\ref{sec:abstraction}).
 This enables verifiable, symbolic reasoning (GraphRAG, MCTS) that is more efficient and accurate than the probabilistic output of standard LLMs.
 By offloading factual recall to a KG, SLMs can focus on reasoning, reducing its parameter count and, crucially, avoiding the ``inference inflation'' of massive CoT generation. \end{itemize}